 Is 2013 the year of BYOD and MDM as Current Analysis predicted earlier this year?
 It sure seems that way when looking at the Ovum and Vanson Bourne BYOD research, commissioned by BT (a partner) and Cisco, especially as both IT decision makers and office workers see the benefits.

 Yet, this doesn’t mean there are no challenges to be tackled.
 Challenges that become clear in these surveys and in Current Analysis findings.
 In January, Current Analysis stated this is the year when BYOD is seen as an opportunity rather than a threat.
-Yet, those threats remain and security is one of them.
+Yet, those threats remain and cybersecurity is one of them.

 BYOD and the victory of mobile devices